-Slide-in electric stoves are designed to slide seamlessly into a space between the cabinets and countertops, creating a sleeker look.
+A slide-in electric stove is designed to slide seamlessly into a space between the cabinets and countertops, creating a sleek overall look.
 This type of unit typically has controls located at the front with no built-in backguard.
 They have unfinished sides that make them unsuitable for stand-alone use.
-Since they lack a back guard, many users choose to install a tile backsplash behind a slide-in range.
+Since they lack a backguard, many users choose to install a tile backsplash behind a slide-in range.

 A built-in range separates the oven and range functions.
 The range is built into the surface of a countertop independent of the oven, which is typically built into cabinetry in a nearby space.
 Separating the two units can help create enough room for a double oven.

 The capacity of a standard oven is about 5 cubic feet.
-Built-in wall ovens are usually smaller, at about 3 cubic feet.
-A standard-size oven is suitable for most families or for those who entertain frequently.
-A tinier oven might be preferable for a couple living in a small home.
+Built-in wall ovens are usually smaller at about 3 cubic feet.
+A standard-size oven is suitable for most families and folks who entertain frequently.
+A smaller oven might be preferable for a couple living in an apartment or starter home.

-There are a few options to consider when choosing the type of cooktop that comes with your range.
-The most affordable ovens will feature the classic electric coil cooktop.
+There are a few options to consider when choosing the type of cooktop that comes with a range.
+The most affordable ovens will feature the classic electric-coil cooktop.
 These models may have a dated look and lack a perfectly level cooking surface, but they are durable and can handle all types of cookware.

 Smooth glass electric cooktops feature a sleek look, are easy to clean up after spills, and offer a perfectly flat cooking surface.
-They may also feature burners with multiple elements, allowing the user to adjust for different-size pots and pans.
+They may also feature burners with multiple elements, allowing the user to adjust for pots and pans of different sizes.

-This makes glass an attractive choice for cooktops.
-The flip side is that the surface can collect buildup that is difficult to remove if not cleaned regularly.
+The downside to a glass cooktop is that the surface can collect buildup that is difficult to remove if not cleaned regularly.
 Certain cookware cannot be used with this type of range, including cast-iron pots and pans, which can scratch or even chip the surface.